Oleggio/five-nines-arch-katas/requirements/Appendix C: Future scope.md

  # Extra ideas for future AI use:

 - automatic vehicle inspection (phone scanning) for vehicle pick-up and return
-- predictive maintenance calculation for ops
-- automated car rental return process
+- fully automated vehicle return process with associated repair/maintenance cost calculation if applicable